-Palm Beach County Property Appraisers office, then a recommendation would be to simplify the stall and
+Palm Beach County Property Appraisers office, then a recommendation would be to simplify the stall and barn/stable definitions to read:

 Stall: a compartment for a domestic animal in a stable or barn.

 Barn or Stable: A structure used for boarding, training, or raising livestock.